Affordable High Risk Life Insurance! Bet ‘Yer Healthier Than Ya Think!

 If you have a disorder associated with the kidneys such as polycystic kidney disease or glomerulonephritis, your chances of obtaining affordable risk life insurance coverage is limited.

 Depending on severity, related conditions and complications you're looking at a rating or decline.

 Best, best, best case?
 Standard, but don't hold your breath.

 You've Been Advised to Go for Drug & Alcohol Treatment

 DO NOT PASS GO, DO NOT COLLECT $200, GO DIRECTLY TO TREATMENT!

-If you've been told to seek treatment for alcohol abuse, you're looking at least a two year waiting period after full rehabilitation before any major carrier will want to touch you.
+If you've been told to seek treatment for alcohol or drug abuse, you're looking at least a two year waiting period after full rehabilitation before any major carrier will touch you.

-After that, probably a rating or decline depending on severity, outcomes, complications and related health problems.
+After that, probably a rating or decline depending on severity, outcome, complications and related health problems.

 Best case scenario: maybe standard rating after 5 or 6 years.

 The heart's a serious business and insurance companies don't want to take on risk.